ErrorJan/TicTacToe-Networking/README.md

 License: Nothing (for now?
 Maybe [MIT license](https://opensource.org/license/mit/)?)

 ## Sub-projects
-### TicTacToe-Client
+### TicTacToe UI
 Here the client code resides.
 Everything from GUI to sending the information what the player clicked to the server.

 ### TicTacToe-Server
-Here the server code resides.
-Everything from a TUI to the actual code listening for new clients/players that want to connect to the server and start a game.
-The server code is multi threaded.
-The TUI has it's own thread, and if it crashes it can be restored.
-~~The Main thread is tasked with handling cross thread events like quitting or when something crashes for it to restore it.
-It also handles new connections and creates a new thread, when a new session needs to be created.~~
-The Session(s) thread is where the players will play against each other.
+Is the Server that connects both clients together.
+It sends out events of what changed and the clients just tell it what they want to join.

 ### TicTacToe-Shared
-Here resides the library that is shared between all the projects (mainly the client and the server) Here the data of the netcode is stored.
+Here resides the library that is shared between all the projects.
+Here the data of the netcode is stored.

 ### TicTacToe-Server-Test